Biocomputing-Teaching/Protein-and-Genetic-Engineering/P1/README.md

 * Install Git
 * Install numpy, matplotlib

-For details in the installtion process, please see the course repository (see [course repository](https://github.com/Biocomputing-Teaching/Protein-and-Genetic-Engineering))
+For details in the installtion process, please see the [course repository](https://github.com/Biocomputing-Teaching/Protein-and-Genetic-Engineering))

 ### Get the files